Frequently Asked Questions

 Penn, Gurney, and Barclay (PGB)

-Three traditional men's residence halls joined together.
-PGB houses all the freshmen men and many upper-class men.
-As traditional residence halls, most rooms are doubles, although we do offer a few three and four person rooms.
+A traditional residence hall for freshmen and upper-class men.
+As is typical with traditional residence halls, most rooms are doubles, though a few three and four-person rooms are available.
 Bathrooms are shared by the residents of each corridor, and each floor has a common lounge.
 Rooms are approximately 16' 5" x 11', with window length being 51" x 94" width.
 PGB does not have central air conditioning.

 Woolman, Whittier, and Fox (WWF)

-Three traditional women's residence halls joined together.
-WWF houses all the freshman women and many upper-class women.
+A traditional residence hall for freshmen and upper-class women.
 Rooms vary slightly in size.
 Woolman Hall rooms are 15' 6" x 8' 8", with window dimensions of 37" length x 84" width.
 Whittier Hall rooms are 16' 6" x 8' 6", with window dimensions of 45" length x 84" width.
 Fox Hall rooms are 15' 3" x 9' 6" with window dimensions 52" length x 84" width.
 Most rooms are doubles, although there are some exceptions.
 Each corridor shares a large bathroom.
 WWF does not have central air conditioning.

 (Door to hallway, unless otherwise noted)

 - PGB - 30-5/8"

 - Heritage - 33-1/4"

 - Heritage Hall: 81 1/2" x 36"

 - Fox and PGB Hall: 79 3/4" x 36 1/2" (not including tabs attached to wooden head & footboards app.
 1 1/2")